 Swiss rail industry:

-smartrail 4.0 is set up as a joint industry programme between SBB, BLS, SOB, RhB and UPT.
+smartrail 4.0 is set up as a joint industry programme between SBB, BLS, SOB, RhB, TPF and UPT.
 The cooperation within the Swiss railway industry is already established.
-The steering committee and the project organisation of smartrail 4.0 are a collaboration of representatives of the Union of Public Transport (UPT), SBB, BLS, SOB and RhB.
+The steering committee and the project organisation of smartrail 4.0 are a collaboration of representatives of the Union of Public Transport (UPT), SBB, BLS, SOB, RhB and TPF.
 The other railway companies are integrated into the works via the UPT committees.
 Representatives of the above-mentioned railways also sit on the four steering committees of planning and operation, system modification, train control and vehicle architecture, both on the infrastructure and transport side.

 International rail industry:

 International collaboration is hugely important.
 After all, Switzerland is not looking for an isolated solution.
 Achieving the goals and leading the railway into the future requires international cooperation.
 Requirements and a common architecture for major European railways are needed in order to create a competitive market for innovative components and systems and, if necessary, to jointly develop European standards.

 For this reason, cooperation with several European railways on specific smartrail 4.0 topics such as the overall architecture, traffic management system and localisation has already been entered into or is currently in development.
 Important partner railways such as DB, SNCF and ÖBB have also started comparable programmes.
 In addition, smartrail 4.0 supports the EUG (ERTMS User Group) and EULYNX groups in the development of an overall architecture under the name RCA (recommended CCS architecture).
 This overall architecture is intended to serve as a basis for tenders for the railways and to improve standardisation.